i502Club/OS_Square/readme.md

 	than one location you can optionally specify it by Name in the Location input.
 ---

 *Congratulations*!
-The gateway should now be ready and your customers can purchase securely with the Square payment form in your OpenStore.
+The gateway should now be ready and your customers can purchase securely with the (c)Square payment form in your OpenStore.
+From WA canna with love.

 ![Square payment form](assets/images/cc_form.png)